yasiryagi/helpdesk/roles/storage-providers/README.md

 Jun 18 17:15:44 localhost caddy[5613]: Serving HTTP on port 80
 Jun 18 17:15:44 localhost caddy[5613]: https://<your.cool.url>
 ---
+# To have caddy start automatically at reboot:
+$ systemctl enable caddy
 # If you want to stop caddy, either to edit the file or some other reason:
 $ systemctl stop caddy
 ```